Rome, Italy

 • Coastal resilience and marine protection (SDG 14)

-• Marine and biodiversity protection
+• Marine and coastal biodiversity protection

 • Green space, habitats and biodiversity (SDG 15)